jlaumonier/mlsurvey/doc/architecture.md

 1. apply the model evaluation strategy to split the input (support Train+Test)
 1. learn
 1. model evaluation and metrics calculation (confusion matrix, TODO)

+The multiple learning workflow run multiple supervised learning workflow according to the config file